PacktPublishing/Unity-2021-Cookbook-Fourth-Edition/README.md

 This is the code repository for [Unity 2021 Cookbook](https://www.packtpub.com/product/unity-2021-cookbook-fourth-edition/9781839217616), published by Packt.

-**Over 160 recipes to take your 2D and 3D game and virtual reality development to the next level**
+**Over 140+ recipes to take your Unity game development skills to the next level**

 ## What is this book about?
-With the help of the Unity 2021 Cookbook, you’ll discover how to make the most of the UI system, learn to work with external resources and files, and understand how to animate both 2D and 3D characters and game scene objects using Unity's Mecanim animation toolsets.
+Unity is the most widely used game development platform worldwide.
+Available for Windows, macOS, and Linux, Unity is a powerful and easy-to-use one-stop solution for creating games for mobile, web, desktop and games consoles.

 This book covers the following exciting features:
-* Get creative with Unity’s shaders and learn to build your own shaders with the Shader Graph tool
-* Create a text and image character dialog with the free Fungus Unity plugin
-* Explore new features integrated into Unity 2021, including Code Coverage, the new Input System, and ProBuilder integration
+* Discover how to add core game features to your projects with C# scripting
+* Create powerful and stylish user interfaces with Unity’s UI system, including power bars, radars, and button-driven scene changes
-* Add audio elements to your games, including sound effects and background music
+* Work with essential audio features, including background music and sound effects
-* Intelligently control camera movements using the Cinemachine and timeline features
+* Discover Cinemachine and Timeline in Unity to intelligently control camera movements
-* Learn to create AR and VR games with Unity, and publish on the web as WebXR
+* Add visual effects such as smoke and explosions by creating and customizing particle systems

 If you feel this book is for you, get your [copy](https://www.packtpub.com/product/unity-2021-cookbook-fourth-edition/9781839217616) today!